node-red/node-red.github.io/docs/getting-started/raspberrypi.md

 ### Prerequisites

-If you are using Raspbian, then you must have Raspbian Jessie as a minimum version.
+If you are using Raspbian, then you must have Raspbian Stretch as a minimum version.
 Raspbian Buster is the currently supported version.

 ### Installing and Upgrading Node-RED